 This is important to ask yourself when looking for new tires, as there are different tires for different kinds of RV.
 For example, special trailer tires are designed specifically for trailer position axles only.
 Another example could be regarding the length of your journey.
 Bias-ply tires are best suited for shorter journeys and radial tires are more suited to longer adventures.

 The weight of your RV can also be a deciding factor.
 If you’re driving a large RV with plenty of appliances and people, you’ll need something that can survive the weight for long periods of time.
-You don’t want blown out tires if your overweight aunt climbs aboard; she’d be heartbroken.
-So, it’s important that you find the suitable tire to support the weight of your RV.
+You don’t want blown out tires if your overweight aunt climbs aboard, she’d be heartbroken.
+Oops!
+So, it’s important that you find a suitable tire to support the weight of your RV.

 Weather and Terrain